city41/particle.js/README.md

     <category name>,<parameter name>,<parameter 2 name>:<category name>,<parameter name>,<parameter name>

-For example, to have pos, posVar and startColor UI components all in a "Simple" category, the string would be
+For example, to have pos, and posVar UI components all in a "Simple" category, the string would be

     ui=Simple,pos,posVar

 [like this](http://city41.github.com/particle.js/index.html?ui=Simple,pos,posVar)

-(NOTE: when there is only one category, a folder for the category is not created, so you don't see the title of the category anywhere)
+*(NOTE: when there is only one category, a folder for the category is not created, so you don't see the title of the category anywhere)*

 Or to have two different categories: